yongduek/lectures/esda/Readme.md

 - Null Hypothesis Testing for $z$-test and $t$-test, when time allows.

-Related computational support
+## Related computational support
-- python 3.x
+- python 3.6 or higher
 - Data exploration with `matplotlib`, `seaborne`
 - Data manipulation with `numpy`, `torch`, `pandas`
 - Probability and Statistics, Computational Approach with `pymc3`